eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 target green phase.

-These additional transition phases can be added to the end of the program and the optional phase attribute  can be used to indicated the next phase after the transition ends.
+These additional transition phases can be added to the end of the program and the optional phase attribute "next" can be used to indicated the next phase after the transition ends.

 Tutorials for controlling traffic lights in this way can be found at